wilsonwangdev/frontend-tools-explorer/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

+## 🔄 Continuous Integration

+This project uses GitHub Actions for continuous integration to ensure code quality.
+The CI workflow automatically runs linting and formatting checks on every pull request and push to the main branch.

+For more details on the CI setup, troubleshooting common issues, and best practices, see [CI.md](./CI.md).

+## 🖼️ Image Processing

+This project uses Astro's built-in image optimization with Sharp for processing images.
+Sharp is required for both local development and Vercel deployment.

+For more details on image processing configuration, troubleshooting, and best practices, see [IMAGE-PROCESSING.md](./IMAGE-PROCESSING.md).

 ## 📝 License

 Distributed under the MIT License.
 See `LICENSE` for more information.